fish-shell/fish-shell/doc_src/cmds/math.rst

 Compatibility notes
 -------------------

-Fish 1.x and 2.x releases relied on the ``bc`` command for handling ``math`` expressions.
+fish 1.x and 2.x releases relied on the ``bc`` command for handling ``math`` expressions.
 Starting with fish 3.0.0 fish uses the tinyexpr library and evaluates the expression without the involvement of any external commands.

 You don't need to use ``--`` before the expression, even if it begins with a minus sign which might otherwise be interpreted as an invalid option.
 If you do insert ``--`` before the expression, it will cause option scanning to stop just like for every other command and it won't be part of the expression.